An LL.M. in American Law designed around your academic interests.

-Syracuse University College of Law’s LL.M.
-Program is a 24-credit hour program and is one full academic year.
+The College of Law’s LL.M. in American Law program is a 24-credit program that can be completed in one academic year.
 Students are integrated into our J.D. curriculum to enhance their learning experience and provide a basic grounding in American law and the U.S. legal system.

 In the Fall semester, LL.M. students are required to take three courses tailored specifically for the program: Introduction to the American Legal System (3 credits), Introduction of U.S. Legal Writing (2 credits), and Practice Skills for the International LL.M.
 (1 credit).
 Students are also required to take Professional Responsibility (3 credits) in either the Fall or Spring semester.
 Finally, students in the LL.M. program must fulfill a Writing Requirement; allowing the student to engage deeply with a faculty member, either through independent study or one of the many seminar courses offered, to produce a significant research paper.
 Students are able to register for courses based upon their own professional goals and interests from a variety of courses such as Comparative Disability Law, International Human Rights Law, National Security Law, International Business Transactions, and more.

 Option II: LL.M. in American Law + English-Language Training

 Students who wish to refine and develop their English-language skills before pursuing their LL.M. in American Law may enroll in up to one (1) year of intense English-language training at Syracuse University’s English Language Institute.